MicrosoftDocs/azure-dev-docs/articles/jenkins/deploy-to-azure-spring-cloud-using-azure-cli.md

 ## Provision a service instance and launch a Java Spring application

 We use [Piggy Metrics](https://github.com/Azure-Samples/piggymetrics) as the sample Microsoft service application and follow the same steps in [Quickstart: Launch a Java Spring application using the Azure CLI](/azure/spring-cloud/spring-cloud-quickstart-launch-app-cli) to provision the service instance and set up the applications.
-If you have already gone through the same process, you can skip to the next section.
+If you've already gone through the same process, you can skip to the next section.
 Otherwise, included in the following are the Azure CLI commands.
-Refer to [Quickstart: Launch a Java Spring application using the Azure CLI](/azure/spring-cloud/spring-cloud-quickstart-launch-app-cli) to get additional background information.
+Refer to [Quickstart: Launch a Java Spring application using the Azure CLI](/azure/spring-cloud/spring-cloud-quickstart-launch-app-cli) to get more information.

 Your local machine needs to meet the same prerequisite as the Jenkins build server.
 Make sure the following are installed to build and deploy the microservice applications: